 - How would you describe my child’s progress?

 - What are my child’s work habits?

 - Does my child get along with the other children?

 - How much homework will my child receive and how often?

 If the teacher says that your child doesn’t pay attention, you might say, “At home they do pay attention when we ask them something” so you can then explore why they are not paying attention at school; perhaps they are bored or your child needs clearer expectations for his work.
 Your child may also play up around their friends, find it harder to concentrate in noisier group situations, or need clearer instructions – discuss these options with the teacher and come up with a plan together.

-At the end of the meeting, summarise what you have discussed and ask about next steps so you are clear on what you as a parent need to do and what the teacher and/or school will do.
+At the end of the meeting, summarise what you have discussed and ask about next steps so you are clear on what you, as a parent, need to do and what the teacher and/or school will do.

 #8.
-Thank them
+Thank Them

 It’s nice to say a thank you at the end, because after all they see your child every day and are instrumental in nurturing them academically and personally.